Newbury, New Zealand: Education

-The school is a semi-rural school, with a mix of rural and urban students.
-A Sunday Star Times investigation in 2016 found 39% of students were coming from out of the local school intake zone, compared to 11% nationally and 22% in the Manawatū-Whanganui Region.
+It is a semi-rural school, with a mix of rural and urban students.
+A Sunday Star-Times investigation in 2016 found 39% of students were coming from out of the local school intake zone, compared to 11% nationally and 22% in the Manawatū-Whanganui Region.

 Former deputy principal Adrienne 'Bud' Christensen has written a children's book for pre-schoolers on adjusting to primary school.
-She said she during her time the school, she had not found a book that"warmly introduces young readers to the wonderful world of primary school and helps them acclimatise to the school environment".
+She said she during her time the school, she had not found a book that "warmly introduces young readers to the wonderful world of primary school and helps them acclimatise to the school environment".

 The school has introduced a wētā hotel, native bush, shade trees and vegetable gardens, as part of the Horizons Regional Council "enviroschools" programme.

 The school takes part in Pink Shirt Day, an annual day in which students dress in pink to show their opposition to bullying.